EDCD/EDDI/SpeechResponder/Help.md

    You have {Humanise(cmdr.credits)} credits.

+### Spacialise()

+This function will add spaces between letters in a string & convert to uppercase, in order to allow letters in a string to be pronounced individually.

+Spacialise() takes one argument: the number to Spacialise.

+Common usage of this is to provide a more human-sounding reading of a string of letters that are not a part of known word:

+   Star luminosity class: {Spacialise(event.luminosityclass)}.

 ### Play()

 This function will play an audio file as supplied in the argument.
 If this is in the result of a template then all other text is removed; it is not possible for EDDI to both play an audio file and speak in the same response.